Package insert / product label

-Oxandrolone tablets USP contain 2.5 mg or 10 mg of the anabolic steroid Oxandrolone.
+Oxandrolone oral tablets contain 2.5 mg or 10 mg of the anabolic steroid oxandrolone.
 Oxandrolone is 17β-hydroxy-17α-methyl-2-oxa-5α-androstan-3-one with the following structural formula:

 Molecular Formula: C19H30O3